Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-activism.html.markdown

 You wrote a song which became a bit of a Grow anthem.
 Can you tell us a bit about the lyrics and the inspiration behind the song?

-&nbsp;*Cold the hearts of our foe but bold are the warriors*
+&nbsp;&nbsp;*Cold the hearts of our foe but bold are the warriors*

-&nbsp;*Swords drawn carry on, carry on, carry on 'til your armour is torn*
+&nbsp;&nbsp;*Swords drawn carry on, carry on, carry on 'til your armour is torn*

-&nbsp;*Hold this line, this sacred grove, the elders that we call home, we call home,*
+&nbsp;&nbsp;*Hold this line, this sacred grove, the elders that we call home, we call home,*

-&nbsp;*Long we sat here hearing their elder song*
+&nbsp;&nbsp;*Long we sat here hearing their elder song*

-&nbsp;*Now only axes shall sing*
+&nbsp;&nbsp;*Now only axes shall sing*

 #### Sel